bodeneinheit/TicTacToe/README.md

 3. Commit your changes: git commit -m 'Add a new feature'.
 4. Push to your branch: git push origin feature/new-feature.
 5. Open a pull request.

+## Credits
+Styling partly adapted from https://github.com/CodeHawk1/TicTacToe

+## ToDo
+- fix UI bugs
+- more userfriendly information when waiting for other players
+- live website

 ## License